How do simple and compound interest accumulate value over time, and how do we move money between present and future?

 Simple interest is paid only on the original principal.
 After time periods at per-period rate ,

 is the principal, is total interest, is the total amount.
-The graph of against is a straight line.
+Because the same fixed interest is added every period, the balance is a linear (arithmetic) sequence and the graph of against is a straight line of gradient .

 Compound interest

-Compound interest is added to the principal at the end of each period and earns interest in subsequent periods.
+Compound interest is added to the principal at the end of each period and itself earns interest in every subsequent period.
 After compounding periods at per-period rate ,

 Per-period rate and number of periods